How Do I ...

 Additional approval is requested for all employee group meals from email@example.com prior to the date of the event to obtain authorization from the President.All purchases paid with an agency fund or grant must have a written approval from the respective office prior to the food purchase.
 More information regarding food purchases can be found here.

 How Do I . . .
 Buy Furniture?Furniture purchases can only be made from Statewide Mandatory Contracts managed by the Department of Administrative Services (DOAS).
-For guidance in using the services of a manufacturer’s representative, please contact the Office of Procurement at email@example.com.
+For guidance in using the services of a manufacturer’s representative, please contact the Division of Facilities Services via email (firstname.lastname@example.org) or by phone (470-578-6224).

 How Do I . . .
 Buy Lab Supplies?